Immigration Law

 Does the Voting Rights Act Protect Minorities Who Speak Other Languages?

-Jurisdictions and election officials are supposed to take “all reasonable steps” to train those voters “to be informed and effectively participate in activities connected with voting.”
+Jurisdictions and election officials are supposed to take all reasonable steps to train voters “to be informed and effectively participate in activities connected with voting.”

 What Type of Racial Discrimination Does the Voting Rights Act of 1965 Prohibit?

-The Voting Rights Act of 1965 prohibits state or local governments from excluding minorities from voting directly.
-It also outlaws certain voting procedures that give people fewer opportunities to vote.
+The Voting Rights Act of 1965 prohibits state or local governments from excluding minorities from voting and outlaws certain voting procedures that give people fewer opportunities to vote.

 How Do I File a Complaint About Voting Discrimination?

-You may file a complaint about voting discrimination with the U.S. Department of Justice, Department of Civil Rights, Elections Section, by calling 1-800-253-3931, or by sending a letter to the U.S. Department of Justice at the address listed on the website.
+You may file a complaint about voting discrimination with the U.S. Department of Justice, Civil Rights Division, Elections Section.
+Call 1-800-253-3931 or send a letter to the U.S. Department of Justice at the address listed on the website.

 Who Enforces the Voting Rights Act of 1965?

-How Does the U.S. Department of Justice Investigate Voting Discrimination Complaints?
+How Does the U.S. Department of Justice Investigate Voting Discrimination?

 How Can I Change My Address on My Voter Registration Record?

-If you have moved within your state, changed your name, or want to update your political party affiliation, you must update your voter registration by submitting your new information before your state’s registration deadline.
+You must update your voter registration if you have moved, changed your name, or want to update your political party affiliation.
+Submit your new voter registration before your state’s registration deadline.
 This could be up to 30 days before the election.

 If you have permanently moved to another state, you must register to vote there.